 Blockchain technologies and cryptocurrencies are rapidly changing financial and industrial markets and decentralizing interactions between consumers, firms, and policymakers.

-The initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.
+The Tepper Blockchain Initiative serves as a hub for all of the Tepper School's existing thought leadership concerning blockchain technologies, including active research topics and use cases, educational content, and industry partnerships.

-In addition, the initiative seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.
+The initiative also seeks to further promote innovative blockchain and cryptocurrency activities by faculty, students, alumni, policymakers, and industry leaders.

 Decentralizing Trust: Blockchain's Radical Potential

-The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare, and focused on the potentially transformative nature of decentralizing modes of exchange both of data and assets.
+The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare.

 Case Competition/Testbed: CMU Coin

-The PNC Center for Financial Services Innovation is supporting an effort to create a cryptocurrency testbed that can be used by researchers.
-To this end, the center is supporting creation of a CMU-focused cryptocurrency: CMU Coin.
+The PNC Center for Financial Services Innovation supported an effort to create a cryptocurrency testbed that can be used by researchers.
+To this end, the center has supported the creation of a CMU-focused cryptocurrency: CMU Coin.
 The goal is to create a cryptocurrency that is secure, legal, focused on privacy rather than anonymity, has greener alternatives to the proof of work, and ensures continued decentralization as the coin matures.

 Course: FinTech (MBA)